Manually Enabling Interactive Services, Interactive Service Detection and Session 0

 If you click on "View the message" you will switch to Session 0.
 Here's an example of what an application running on Session 0 looks like:

-Switching To And From Session 0 Via The Command Line
+Step 3.
+Switch To and From Session 0 via the Command Line

 Once Interactive Services and the Interactive Services Detection Service have been enabled, it's possible to switch to and from Session 0 via the command line.
 You will need to launch a command prompt on Session 0 in order to switch back.
 You can use FireDaemon Pro to do that for you.
-Please make yourself aware of Windows 10 and Server 2016 Session 0 limitations before attempting this.
+Please make yourself aware of Windows 10, 11, Server 2016, 2019, and 2022 Session 0 limitations before attempting this.

-To switch to Session 0 using FireDaemon Pro, open an elevated command prompt then type:
+To switch to Session 0 using FireDaemon Pro, you can use the command line option.
+So open an elevated command prompt then type:

-To switch back from Session 0, launch a command prompt on Session 0 as Localsystem or other privileged user, then type at the command prompt:
+To switch back from Session 0, launch a command prompt on Session 0 as Localsystem or another privileged user, then type at the command prompt: